Women In Song and Service Since 1928

 A resident of Closter, New Jersey, Ms. Vandervoort runs her own art and custom framing business, The Mirage Portfolio.
 She and her late husband Robert have 3 daughters, with grandchildren and great-grandchildren completing the family.

-Currently she is the director of The Ridgewood Singers, and past pianist for Ars Musica Chorale.
-She has accompanied Broadway stars, members of the New York Philharmonic and other soloists in concert and was conductor/pianist for the Northeast tour of Scrooge, The Musical.
-For the past few years, she has been one of the accompanists at Montclair State University and is a past pianist with the Choral Department at Kean University and the Garden State Opera.
-This summer, Susan returns to teach chamber music and horn in Sulzbach-Rosenberg, Bavaria, Germany as an Artist Faculty member of the InterHarmony International Music Festival.
+In addition, she was an Academic Specialist in Choral Accompanying at Kean University and past pianist with Garden State Opera and Ars Musica Chorale.
+She has accompanied Broadway stars, members of the New York Philharmonic and other soloists in concert and was conductor/pianist of the Northeast tour of Scrooge, The Musical.
+For the past few years, she has been one of the pianists at Montclair State University where she has accompanied lessons, played opera rehearsals and performed recitals.

 - Victor Messineo 1991-1993